Ithaca, New York: Reputation

 In addition to its liberal politics, Ithaca is commonly listed among the most culturally liberal of American small cities.
-The Utne Reader named Ithaca "America's most enlightened town" in 1997.
-According to ePodunk's Gay Index, Ithaca has a score of 231, versus a national average score of 100.
+In 1997, Utne Reader named Ithaca "America's most enlightened town".
+As of 2007, according to ePodunk's Gay Index, Ithaca has a score of 231, versus a national average score of 100.
 Like many small college towns, Ithaca has also received accolades for having a high overall quality of life.
-In 2004, Cities Ranked and Rated named Ithaca the best "emerging city" to live in the United States.
-In 2006, the Internet realty website "Relocate America" named Ithaca the fourth-best city in the country to relocate to.
-In July, 2006, Ithaca was listed as one of the "12 Hippest Hometowns for Vegetarians" by VegNews Magazine and chosen by Mother Earth News as one of the "12 Great Places You've Never Heard Of."

-In 2012, the city was listed among the 10 best places to retire in the U.S. by U.S. News.

-Ithaca was also ranked 13th among America's Best College Towns by Travel + Leisure in 2013 and ranked as the #1 Best College Town in America in the American Institute for Economic Research's 2013–2014 College Destination Index.
-Ithaca was also named fourth-smartest city in 2015.

-In its earliest years, during the frontier days, what is now Ithaca was briefly known by the names "The Flats" and "Sodom," the name of the Biblical city of sin, due to its reputation as a town of "notorious immorality": a place of horse racing, gambling, profanity, Sabbath-breaking and readily-available liquor.
-These names did not last long; Simeon De Witt renamed the town Ithaca in the early 19th century, though nearby Robert H. Treman State Park still contains Lucifer Falls.
-Today, Ithaca is primarily known for its growing wineries and microbreweries, live music, colleges and small dairy farms.
+In its earliest years, during the frontier days, what is now Ithaca was briefly known by the names "The Flats" and "Sodom," the name of the Biblical city of sin, due to its reputation as a town of "notorious immorality", a place of horse racing, gambling, profanity, Sabbath-breaking and readily-available liquor.
+Simeon De Witt renamed the town Ithaca for Odysseus's home island in the early 19th century, though nearby Robert H. Treman State Park still contains Lucifer Falls.
+Ithaca is primarily known for its growing wineries and microbreweries, live music, colleges and small dairy farms.